Updated on by Kate Gordon

 iPaaS solutions create standardised and easy-to-use wrappers around APIs, translating them into a common language.
 Effectively, creating an ecosystem of API connectors.
 This allows integrations to be created and data to be requested, manipulated and transferred without having to write custom code every time.

 Visual Integration Tools

 The best iPaaS solutions include easy graphic tools to help you visualise and work with an overall business intelligence picture.
-An iPaaS solution also allows for the updating of API definitions in bulk, saving support time and meaning that it doesn’t necessarily have to be a developer-only task.
-The iPaaS solution creates the link between systems and so it is also the perfect place to run automations and logic, providing more than just simple updates from one platform to another.
+An iPaaS solution also allows for the updating of API definitions in bulk.
+This saves support time and means that it doesn’t necessarily have to be a developer-only task.
+The iPaaS solution creates the link between systems and so it is also the perfect place to run automation and logic.
+This provides more than just simple updates from one platform to another.

 Centralised Yet Separate Data Systems

-iPaaS brings a number of business benefits including: being able to integrate existing software instead of having to expand or develop your own; enabling a company to scale by bringing together data from all kinds of different environments; offering greater convenience thanks to the fact that everything is located in one place; and improved security and the ability to spot threats more easily and implement holistic security measures thanks to a centralised system.
+iPaaS brings a number of business benefits including being able to integrate existing software.
+Rather than having to expand or develop your own.
+This enables a company to scale by bringing together data from all kinds of different environments.
+As a result, offering greater convenience thanks to the fact that everything is located in one place.
+As well as improved security and the ability to spot threats more easily.
+You’ll also be able to implement holistic security measures thanks to a centralised system.

 Want to find out how Cyclr will enhance your integration strategy?

 Whereas an iPaaS solution is designed for an end-user to use directly to resolve their own problems.
 An embedded iPaaS solution allows SaaS vendors to create, manage and deploy integrations to their clients directly from within their own platform.
 This enables the SaaS vendor to resolve integrations on behalf of their users seamlessly from within their own SaaS product.